Charles Scribner’s Sons (New York, US)

 A prospectus of the series is printed facing the half-title page.
 The half title page also includes the series name.
 “American Division” may refer to the fact that Scribner, around 1930, was publishing some books (primarily from the Philosophical Series) in London.

 The title page also includes the series name.

 Copyright (in this case 1923) is indicated, but not a date of printing.
 It seems that Scribner reprinted books from the Modern Student’s Library long after the series stopped adding titles (around 1931) and after the series was not being advertised.

-A copy of a title published around 1931 includes a revised, shorter catalog organized by novels, poetry, essays and biography.
+A copy of a title published around 1931 includes a revised, shorter catalog organized by novels, poetry, essays, and biography.
 It also includes the Philosophical Series, edited by Ralph Barton Perry and the French Series, edited by Horatio Smith.

 The books below are all from the late 1920s and early 1930s.

 The Modern Student’s Library seems to fade somewhat during the depression of the 1930s with no new titles and only a few reprints.
 Some titles show up in Books in Print but the series as a whole seems to be dormant.
 In 1955 books in the series are reprinted in large numbers, responding to the growing demand for college texts.
 The number of reprints peaks around 1960 and by 1965 the series seems to be once again dormant.
-Books listed as being part of the series are printed thorough the 1980s, but not in large numbers.
+Books listed as being part of the series are printed through the 1980s, but not in large numbers.

 For an illustrated history of Scribner’s, see Charles Scribner’s Sons: An Illustrated Chronology.